bparanj/hivegrid.dev/README.md

 ### Prerequisites

-- AWS account
+- An AWS account
-- IAM role with appropriate policy for EC2, S3 and AWS secrets manager
+- An IAM role with appropriate policies for EC2, S3, and AWS Secrets Manager

+SSH Access:

-The PEM file is stored in AWS secrets manager so that you can SSH into your EC2 instance.
-The only reason it is stored in the secrets manager is that once you download the PEM file, you will not be able to access it again.
-If you don't want to pay for the AWS secrets, after you download the file, you can delete it from your AWS console.
+The PEM file used for SSH access to your EC2 instance, is stored in AWS Secrets Manager.
+This means you can retrieve the PEM file even if you lose the original downloaded copy.
+You will be charged for storing the PEM file in Secrets Manager.
+To avoid the cost, you can delete the PEM file from the AWS console after downloading it.

+Database Backups:
-AWS S3 is used for database backups.
+AWS S3 is used for storing database backups.

 ### Download PEM File

+You must have nodejs installed on your laptop.
 To install dependencies, go to javascript folder directory and run:

 ```
 npm install
 ```

-You must set the environment variables to proper values:
+Set the following environment variables to proper values:

 ```bash
 AWS_ACCESS_KEY_ID